alalbux/quick-knowledge-ramda/README.md

 ### aperture
 `Number → [a] → [[a]]`
-Parameters
-n
-The size of the tuples to create list
-The list to split into n-length tuples
-Returns

-Array The resulting list of `n`-length tuples
-Returns a new list, composed of n-tuples of consecutive elements.
-If n is greater than the length of the list, an empty list is returned.

-Acts as a transducer if a transformer is given in list position.

-See also transduce.
 ```
 R.aperture(2, [1, 2, 3, 4, 5]); //=> [[1, 2], [2, 3], [3, 4], [4, 5]]
 R.aperture(3, [1, 2, 3, 4, 5]); //=> [[1, 2, 3], [2, 3, 4], [3, 4, 5]]